gsoft-inc/wl-web-configs/docs/eslint/default.md

 expanded: true
 ---

+# ESLint

+!!!warning Foundry CLI

-!!!warning The prefered way for using these ESLint configurations is by scaffolding your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
+The prefered way for using these [ESLint](https://eslint.org/) configurations is by scaffolding your application with Workleap's [foundry-cli](https://github.com/gsoft-inc/wl-foundry-cli).
 +++ pnpm
 ```bash
 pnpm create @workleap/project@latest <output-directory>